Story Editor/Script Producer: 1988-1989; 2008

 Bevan took leave from Seven in 2014 to explore options in LA, passing his Script Producer role on A Place to Call Home onto Susan Bower, but ultimately came to the decision to continue his work in Australia and returned to to oversee Season 4 of the show.

-As of the beginning of 2017, Bevan is working on Season 5 of A Place to Call Home, whilst gearing back and contemplating the prospect of a well earned retirement after nearly 40 years in the business.
+At the beginning of 2017, Bevan was working on Season 5 of A Place to Call Home, whilst gearing back and contemplating the prospect of a well earned retirement after nearly 40 years in the business.
+At the conclusion of the series, the following year, Bevan created another drama for the Seven Network, Between Two Worlds.
+This went to air in 2020.